 Valid Reasons for Child Support Adjustments

 Child support is a payment that is sometimes ordered by the court when two parents have children but do not live together.
-Child support payments are intended to ensure the children have financial support from both parents to cover expenses like housing, food, clothing, daycare, healthcare, and extracurricular activities.
+Child support payments ensure the children have financial support from both parents, whether they are primarily with one parent or in a shared custody situation.

 Child support isn’t an automatic part of a divorce settlement.
-If you are sharing custody of your children and you both earn approximately the same amount of income, child support payments may not be required.
+If you and your ex share custody of your children and earn approximately the same income, child support payments may not be required.

 Child support payments are commonly ordered for these reasons:

-- One parent will not have physical custody of the child
+- One parent does not have physical custody of the child

 - Joint physical custody is not divided evenly between the parents